Loop Copilot: Conducting AI Ensembles for Music Generation and Iterative Editing: Abstract

 \section{Abstract}

-Creating music is iterative, requiring varied methods at each stage.
+Creating music is an iterative process, requiring varied methods at each stage.
 However, existing AI music systems fall short in orchestrating multiple subsystems for diverse needs.
 To address this gap, we introduce Loop Copilot, a novel system that enables users to generate and iteratively refine music through an interactive, multi-round dialogue interface.
 The system uses a large language model to interpret user intentions and select appropriate AI models for task execution.
 Each backend model is specialized for a specific task, and their outputs are aggregated to meet the user's requirements.
-To ensure musical coherence, essential attributes are maintained in a centralized table.
-We evaluate the effectiveness of the proposed system through semi-structured interviews and questionnaires, highlighting its utility not only in facilitating music creation but also its potential for broader applications. \footnote{Source code and demo video are available at \url{https://sites.google.com/view/loop-copilot}.}
+To ensure musical coherence, essential attributes are maintained in a shared data structure.
+We evaluate the effectiveness of the proposed system through semi-structured interviews and questionnaires, highlighting its utility not only in facilitating music creation but also its potential for broader applications. \footnote{This work was done when Yixiao Zhang was an intern at Yamaha Corporation.}\footnote{Code available at \url{https://github.com/ldzhangyx/loop-copilot}.}